Reading time: 5 min.

 February 2018, El Chalten – Los Glaciares National Park, Patagonia, Argentina

 There is a saying that places you go, become part of you.
-We keep thinking about South America and the journeys we had, people we met, things we kept in memory intact as a photo.
+We keep thinking about South America and the journey we had, people we met, things we kept in memory intact as a photo.

 On top of all, hiking in El Chalten was a lifechanging experience.
-If you love the mountain, then grab your popcorn and get cozy.
+If you love the mountains, then grab your popcorn and get cozy.
 We will show you everything there is to explore in the northern part of the National Park Los Glaciares.

 On the road